Dyscalculia: Types

-Studies have also shown indications of causes due to congenital or hereditary disorders, but evidence of this is not yet concrete.
+Although evidence is not yet concrete, studies have shown indications of causes due to congenital or hereditary disorders.

 Treatment

 To date, very few interventions have been developed specifically for individuals with dyscalculia.
 Concrete manipulation activities have been used for decades to train basic number concepts for remediation purposes.
 This method facilitates the intrinsic relationship between a goal, the learner's action, and the informational feedback on the action.
 A one-to-one tutoring paradigm designed by Lynn Fuchs and colleagues which teaches concepts in arithmetic, number concepts, counting, and number families using games, flash cards, and manipulables has proven successful in children with generalized math learning difficulties, but intervention has yet to be tested specifically on children with dyscalculia.

 These methods require specially trained teachers working directly with small groups or individual students.
 As such, instruction time in the classroom is necessarily limited.
 For this reason, several research groups have developed computer adaptive training programs designed to target deficits unique to dyscalculic individuals.

 Software intended to remediate dyscalculia has been developed.
 While computer adaptive training programs are modeled after one-to-one type interventions, they provide several advantages.
 Most notably, individuals are able to practice more with a digital intervention than is typically possible with a class or teacher.
 As with one-to-one interventions, several digital interventions have also proven successful in children with generalized math learning difficulties.
 Räsänen and colleagues have found that games such as The Number Race and Graphogame-math can improve performance on number comparison tasks in children with generalized math learning difficulties.